 “Being able to see what goes on behind the scenes and the doctor-patient interactions are definitely the most interesting and exciting parts of this whole experience,” added Pano.
 “I am thankful to Dr. Hord for letting me follow him and for this great experience at Akron Children’s.”

-To request an appointment with the Shower’s Family Center for Childhood Cancer and Blood Disorders call 330-543-8580 or to learn how to support kids at Akron Children’s Hospital or to contribute to Pano’s Kick Childhood Cancer fund.
+To request an appointment with the Shower’s Family Center for Childhood Cancer and Blood Disorders call 330-543-8580 or to learn how to support kids at Akron Children’s or to contribute to Pano’s Kick Childhood Cancer fund.